 DLM Forum 2022 webinars

-DLM Forum's upcoming webinars for 2022 (click to scroll)
+DLM Forum's upcoming and past webinars for 2022 (click to scroll)

 June 29th - “Interconnecting the information Lifecycle.
 How the Swiss Federal Archives closed the entire information lifecycle of the Swiss Federal Administration - from records management to online access of protected metadata”